TÜRKIYE

 Troy

 Spanning 4,000 years of history and immortalised by Homer in the Iliad, who wove a story of ancient love, betrayal, and a 10-year-long war, Troy is not just a famous legend; it is one of the most famous archaeological sites in the world.
-The site was first excavated by Heinrich Schliemann in the late 19th-century, and its extensive remains are the most significant demonstration of the first contact between the civilisations of Anatolia and the Mediterranean world.
-We dedicate the morning to touring the fascinating site and its nine distinct archaeological layers, which represent periods of settlement and destruction, including the setting for the legendary Trojan War, which has inspired literature, drama, poetry and movies throughout the world ever since.
-We will also visit the impressive Troy Museum, designed in a modern, industrial style, with a height equal to the depth of the Troy excavation site and clad in rust-coloured weathering steel, creating the impression that the museum was itself excavated from the site.
-We continue on to Çanakkale, where after checking in to our hotel, there will be free time to relax before our group dinner.
+The site was first excavated by Heinrich Schliemann in the late 19th century, and its extensive remains are the most significant demonstration of the first contact between the civilisations of Anatolia and the Mediterranean world.
+After a talk on Troy in our hotel, we dedicate the morning to touring the fascinating site and its nine distinct archaeological layers, which represent periods of settlement and destruction, including the setting for the legendary Trojan War.
+After a break for lunch, we will also visit the impressive Troy Museum, designed in a modern, industrial style, with a height equal to the depth of the Troy excavation site and clad in rust-coloured weathering steel, creating the impression that the museum was excavated from the site.
+In the afternoon, we return to our hotel for an afternoon leisure, before reconvening for dinner at a local restaurant.
 Overnight Çanakkale (B, D)

 Gallipoli